awsdocs/amazon-lumberyard-release-notes/coming-release/fixes.md

 +  Fixed an issue displaying slice overrides in the outliner after unsuccessful slice push operations.

+## Dynamic Vegetation<a name="vegetation-fixes-v1.22"></a>

++ Fixed "Show Per Instance Visualization" not functioning properly on Vegetation Debugger Component.

 ## Miscellaneous<a name="misc-fixes-v1.22"></a>
 + Workspaces saved before January 2018 that had a pre-activated anim graph, won’t automatically activate the anim graph with the latest version.
 Users will need to activate and re-save the workspace for that.